mattddean/authentication-sample/README.md

 # and run the npm, etc. commands you need to run the shell that just opened
 ```

+> It may be possible to run `npm` commands on your host computer, but it's not recommended for consistency between different developers' environments.

 ## Available Scripts

 In the project directory, you can run: